Upholder/Victoria-class submarine: Service entry

-Victoria was declared fully operational in March 2012 and participated in the RIMPAC naval exercise that year, sinking ex- with one of her torpedoes.
+Victoria was declared fully operational in March 2012 and participated in the RIMPAC naval exercise that year, sinking ex-Concord with one of her torpedoes.
 Windsor finished her refit on 30 November 2012.
 Victoria participated in Operation Caribbe in 2013.
 Windsor reentered the dockyard in March 2014 requiring the replacement of a defective diesel generator.

 Windsor performed a 105-day training cruise in 2015, making it the longest deployment by a Victoria-class submarine.
 The submarine participated in training exercises with NATO and several navies in the North Atlantic.
 During the cruise, Windsor was deployed to track five submarines from another nation that had entered the North Atlantic.
 Canada announced plans for a major life extension for the class on 7 April 2015, possibly to start in 2020.
 The estimated cost for the program would be between $1.5 and $2 billion CAN.